Living Abroad, from a Psychologist’s Perspective

 The “honeymoon period” starts just before you move and lasts for the first few months that you’re living in your new location.
 Everything is new, shiny and exciting.
 A few months in you become a bit angry or frustrated with the differences.
 Your energy level and emotions plummet, and you may find yourself watching hours of “The OC” like I did.

-This is normal and, unfortunately, is followed by some dark times as the initial culture shock sets in.
+This is normal and, unfortunately, is followed by some dark times as the initial culture shock and feelings of homesickness set in.
 The reality of your new living situation hits you and you begin to miss family and friends.

 I consider myself a strong and independent person.
 There aren’t many things that rattle me.
 Even I could not resist this initial culture shock.
 There were days where I contemplated leaving all of my belongings behind and flying back to the US with my dog.
 I thought I was weak or something was wrong with me.
 Well, I’m not and there wasn’t.
 I just wish I had known that then!